TheKeProjects/Playtime-Speed-Launcher/README.md

 ## Features

 ### Chapter Selection
-Browse all five Poppy Playtime chapters in a card-based UI.
+Browse all five Poppy Playtime chapters.
 The currently selected chapter's title, install status, and detected build version are shown at a glance.

 | Chapter | Title |
 |---------|-------|